 The Recruitment Period is held in the spring semester of every academic year.
 During the 2.5-week-long process, sororities and fraternities host events that give the Hope College community a glimpse into what their organizations represent.
 It’s a chance for current members and potential new members to interact with one another in a fair and respectable way.

-Formal Recruitment begins with the mandatory general recruitment meeting, typically held during the first week after winter break.
+Formal Recruitment begins with the mandatory General Recruitment Meeting, typically held during the first week of the spring semester.

 Official Recruitment Rules

 - All Recruitment programs and events should support the mission of Hope College and Greek Life, as well as abide by all policies set forth in regard to Risk Management and the constitutions of the Panhellenic Council and Interfraternity Council.

 - A general recruitment for all of Greek Life is to be encouraged by all actives at all times.
 No member of any Greek organization may demean, bad mouth or put down another Greek organization.

 - All closed or invite-only events, whether during the Formal Recruitment period or not, must be approved by Student Life or the respective council.